Motor Finance Commission

 Using a Third Party

-I’m using a Claims Management Company / Law Firm – do I need to do anything?
+I’m using a Claims Management Company (CMC) / Law Firm – do I need to do anything?

-If you’ve asked a third party, like a Claims Management Company or a Law Firm to handle your enquiry or complaint before, we’ll keep working with that firm.
+If you’ve asked a third party, like a Claims Management Company (CMC) or a Law Firm to handle your enquiry or complaint, we’ll keep working with that firm.
 If you’ve given permission to more than one firm, we’ll communicate with the one you authorised most recently.

 The firm is responsible for keeping you updated.
-If the Financial Conduct Authority (FCA) review concludes that you might be entitled to compensation, we’ll make any payment to the Claims Management Company or Law Firm, and they’ll be responsible for sending you the money after taking out any fee.
+If you’re entitled to compensation, we’ll make any payment to the CMC or Law Firm.
+They’ll be responsible for sending you the money after taking out any fee.

-If you decide to take back the permission you’ve given to the third party to act on your behalf, you need to let us know but we’ll write to the firm to inform them of your request.
+If you decide to take back the permission you’ve given to the third party to act on your behalf, you need to let us know.
+We’ll write to the firm to inform them of your request.
 After that, we’ll talk to you directly.
-Just remember, if you do withdraw your permission, you must also inform the firm you previously authorised.
-You may be required to pay them a fee depending on the terms of your agreement with them.
+Just remember, if you do withdraw your permission, you must also tell the firm you previously authorised.
+You may have to pay them a fee depending on the terms of your agreement with them.
 We’re unable to advise you in relation to this and you should ask the firm if you’re unsure.